 We all have bad habits that we struggle with; a weakness for Häagen-Dazs, nail-biting, coffee… but are your bad habits preventing you from being successful?
 I’m not talking about guzzling ice cream or fidgeting, but rather habits you may not even be aware that you have.

-If your goal is to be successful in your endeavours (and of course it should be!), read this list closely and try to identify if you have any of these bad habits — and then take a moment to plan how you will overcome them!
+If your goal is to be successful in your endeavors (and of course it should be!), you should try to identify if you have any of the bad habits we’ll be listed below — and then take a moment to plan how you will overcome them!

 It’s almost become a joke that people think perfectionism is a “good” bad habit (we’ve all rolled our eyes in an interview when someone says this).
 But true perfectionism often means fear of doing something badly can prevent us from beginning or trying anything new, and that’s definitely a bad habit to have.

 Successful people understand that success comes with a great deal of failure, false starts, first drafts, and do-overs.
 So don’t be afraid to get your hands dirty!

 2. Waiting on opportunity

 Opportunity doesn’t always come knocking; and those people who sit around waiting for it often miss out on real opportunities that require a little more upfront effort.

 As Thomas Edison said, “Opportunity is missed by most people because it is dressed in overalls and looks like work.”
 Successful people understand that opportunity is fuelled by work and putting oneself out there.

 If you jump every time your phone dings, and start to feel itchy and unsettled if you’re unable to check it right away, you might have a distraction problem.
 Social media, texts, emails — pull us away from focusing on what we should be doing, whether that’s a task at work, or enjoying a meal with our family.